 01#1 - Locate and Read the Decedent's Last Will and Testament.

-If you believe the decedent made a last will and testament, find it and read it.
-This will tell you whether he named a personal representative or executor to handle his estate.
-If the executor is not you, turn the will over to the individual who is named -- you're done.
-Legally, you have no further responsibility to manage the probate estate.
+If you believe the decedent has drafted a last will and testament, locate and thoroughly study this document, as it will reveal whether or not the decedent has named a personal representative (aka executor) to handle his estate.
+If an executor is named, turn the will over to that individual.
+You legally have no further responsibilities, in managing the probate estate.

 Move on to Step 3 if the decedent did not leave a will.